-Experts from State Mine Company, Pernik began the geological research in the Maritsa Iztok Basin in 1948 and it was established that the reserves amounted to over 2.9 billion tonnes of coal.
-The first development project was prepared in 1951 by GIPROSHAHT, Leningrad and envisaged seven opencast mines.
-Upon completion of the prospecting and the preparation of the detailed geological map of the region, Decree No 652 dated 16th June 1951 of the Council of Ministers was issued, establishing Maritsa Iztok, a state mining enterprize, residing in the village of Troyanovo.
+Еxperts from State Mine Company, Pernik, began the geological prospecting at the Maritsa Iztok coalfield in 1948 and it was established that the reserves amounted to over 2.9 billion tonnes of coal.
+The first mining project was prepared in 1951 by GIPROSHAHT, Leningrad, and it envisaged seven opencast mines.
+Upon completion of the prospecting and the preparation of a detailed geological map of the area, Decree No 652 dated 16th June 1951 of the Council of Ministers was issued, establishing Maritsa Iztok, a state mining enterprise with a registered office in the village of Troyanovo.

-Item 1 of Decree No 652 dated 16th June 1951 of the Council of Ministers reads, “On the strength of Art.
-1 of the State Enterprize Act, the coal deposits in the eastern area of the Maritsa Coal Basin shall be established as a state mining enterprize named Maritsa Iztok with a seat in the village of Troyanovo, Stara Zagora District.”
-That decision was the logical outcome of the prospecting activities in 1947 and 1948, done by the experts in the Geology and Mine Surveying Service at Pernik State Mines.
+Item 1 of Decree No 652 dated 16th June 1951 of the Council of Ministers reads, “Pursuant to Art.
+1 of the State Enterprise Act, the coal deposits in the eastern area of the Maritsa coalfield shall be established as a state mining enterprise named Maritsa Iztok with a registered office in the village of Troyanovo, Stara Zagora District.”
+That decision was the logical outcome of the prospecting activities in 1947 and 1948, carried out by the experts in the Geology and Mine Surveying Service at Pernik State Mines.
 They came to the conclusion that the discovery of a large lignite basin could be expected.
-In the Maritsa Iztok coal basin more than 3 billion tonnes of prospected reserves are located over an area of 240 square kilometers.
-Despite the disadvantageous quality characteristics of the coal – low coalification level, high moisture contents, low calorific value, sulphur contents – the country’s growing fuel and energy demand in the 1950s led to the decision to work the deposit.
-In March 1951 the preliminary design of the mines working the deposit was ready.
+In the Maritsa Iztok coalfield more than 3 billion tonnes of prospected reserves are located over an area of 240 square kilometers.
+Despite the disadvantageous quality characteristics of the coal – low coalification level, high moisture contents, low calorific value, sulfur contents – the country’s growing fuel and energy demand in the 1950s led to the decision to mine the deposit.
+In March 1951 the preliminary design of the mines exploiting the deposit was ready.
 It was prepared by Lengiproshaht, Leningrad, with Eng.
 Mariya Demidova as general designer.

-On March 3rd 1952 Yordan Ivanov and Kolyo Petkov, both working for Minstroy State Economic Group, under the supervision of Petko Nikolov, Engineering Manager, turned the first sod for Troyanovo-1 Mine.
-It was for a banker, and that laid the beginning Mini Maritsa Iztok EAD.
-The first excavators were delivered in May and the construction of a railroad commenced in June.
+On March 3rd 1952 Yordan Ivanov and Kolyo Petkov, both of them being workers at Minstroy State Economic Group, under the supervision of Petko Nikolov, Technical Supervisor, turned the first sod of Troyanovo-1 Mine.
+It was for a lime slaking pit, and that marked the beginning of Mini Maritsa Iztok EAD.
+The first excavators were delivered in May and the groundbreaking ceremony for the construction of a railroad was held in June.

 In March 1954 the first Soviet СЭ-3 excavators arrived at the site of Troyanovo-1 Mine (called Maritsa Iztok then).
-They were employed in drawing the pioneer cut.
-On 19th July the same year the first train of overburden was loaded, the external dump site formation started together with the substantial construction of the mine.
+They were used to draw the pioneer cut.
+On 19th July the same year, the first train of overburden was loaded, and the external dump site formation started together with the actual construction of the mine.